NVIDIA/nccl-tests/README.md

 # NCCL Tests

 These tests check both the performance and the correctness of NCCL operations.
-They can be compiled against [NCCL 1](http://github.com/nvidia/nccl) and [NCCL 2](http://developer.nvidia.com/nccl).
+They can be compiled against [NCCL](http://github.com/nvidia/nccl)

 ## Build